corolab/corolab.github.io/_members/README.md

 Where:
 - `type`: Please leave its value `member` fixed.
 - `name`: Name of person.
 - `picture` [optional]: The file name with extension.
-The [/img/members/](/img/members/) prefix is automatically included, so please omit.
+The path [/img/members/](/img/members/) is alread prepended during automatic file parsing, so please omit it.
 - `website` [optional]: A website URL.